jamescherti/outline-indent.el/README.md

 *(By default, `outline-indent-advise-outline-functions` is set to t, which means that you can also use the built-in outline functions `(outline-promote)` and `(outline-demote)` instead of `(outline-indent-promote)` and `(outline-indent-demote)`)*

-These functions can be used to indent or deindent the entire subtree.
+These functions can be used to indent or unindent the entire subtree.

 To increase indentation:
 ```